robusta-dev/robusta/docs/configuration/sinks/slack.rst

          slack_channel: MY SLACK CHANNEL
          max_log_file_limit_kb: <Optional> # (Default: 1000) The maximum allowed file size for "snippets" (in kilobytes) uploaded to the Slack channel.
 Larger files can be sent to Slack, but they may not be viewable directly within the Slack.
          channel_override: DYNAMIC SLACK CHANNEL OVERRIDE (Optional)
+         investigate_link: true/false # optional, if false no investigate links/buttons will be included in Slack messages

 Then do a :ref:`Helm Upgrade <Simple Upgrade>`.